DoktorSAS/H1Mapvote/README.md

 ### Requirements

 - The script can only work on Server's, It will not work in private games.
-- Server must be hosted on Plutonium client, the script works only on Plutonium client.
+- Server must be hosted on H1-MOD client, the script works only on Plutonium client.

 #### How to setup the mapvote step by step